alanlivio/alanlivio.github.io/docs/tips/for-personal-website.md

   - Academic
 ---

-This website was builded using this [GitHub project](../software/researcher-website-cv/index.md), which is also a GitHub template.
-Feel free to fork it and made your own academic website.
+This website was built using this [GitHub project](../software/researcher-website-cv/index.md), which is also a GitHub template.
+Feel free to fork it and make your own academic website.